EB-coder/Instagram_clone/README.md

 - Create chat with users

 ## Operating Environment
-Server: Runs on Django framework
+Server: Runs on Django framework<br>
-Client: Modern web browsers (Chrome, Firefox, Safari)
+Client: Modern web browsers (Chrome, Firefox, Safari)<br>
-Database: 'django.db.backends.sqlite3'
+Database: 'django.db.backends.sqlite3'<br>

 ## Functional Requirements
-###User Registration and Login:
+User Registration and Login:<br>
-Users must be able to register with a unique username.
+Users must be able to register with a unique username.<br>
-Users must be able to log in using their username and password.
+Users must be able to log in using their username and password.<br>
-###Profile Management:
+Profile Management:<br>
-Users must be able to update their profile information and profile picture.
+Users must be able to update their profile information and profile picture.<br>
-###Image Posting:
+Image Posting:<br>
-Users must be able to upload images with captions.
+Users must be able to upload images with captions.<br>
-###Interaction:
+Interaction:<br>
-Users must be able to like and comment on posts.
+Users must be able to like and comment on posts.<br>

 ## Figma design